 Most likely, the reason is due to insufficient chlorine stabilizer.
 Call us here at Elko Pools and Spas and we will come test to make sure it isn’t due to other issues.

 8. Why Do My Kids Get Ear Aches After Swimming?

 When kids are in the water a lot, they can easily develop what’s known as “tropic ear” and it’s simply due to dampness in the ear.
 It is a fungus that grows in damp ears but can be very easily treated.
-The best prevention is teaching children to always dry their ears well after swimming.
+The best pool care and prevention is teaching children to always dry their ears well after swimming.

 9. How Long Should I Let My Chlorinator And Filter Run?

 The rule of thumb is: 6 hours each day for chlorine pools and about 8 hours each day for saltwater pools.

 10. Why Is My Swimming Pool Making Gurgling Sounds?

 This is usually caused by low water levels.
 Be sure and get the air out of the filter and make sure that the water is always halfway or more above the skimmer opening.

 We’ll be covering another set of frequently asked questions next time, so check our blog often!
 Your Myrtle Beach pool is in good hands with the experts at Elko Spas Billiards & Pools, so don’t hesitate to call us today with any questions, or concerns.
 Enjoy the rest of your summer and get out and enjoy your Myrtle Beach pool!